Who Is Andrew Yang?

 Freedom Dividend (UBI)

-Yang believes that the Freedom Dividend will help create innovation and a "trickle up" economy, predicting that Americans would reinvest the money back into their local communities.
+Yang said the Freedom Dividend will help create innovation and a "trickle up" economy, predicting that Americans would reinvest the money back into their local communities.

 Medicare for All